 How Economies of Scale Works in Construction

 Ray is the owner of a large corporation with his operation spanning over two locations.
 When he outgrew his initial office, he got a great deal on a warehouse that was easily adaptable to expand his business.
 Now, after years of hard work and smart decisions, he’s outgrowing both locations and has decided that it will be more efficient for his operation to all be under one roof.
 But speculating on the costs involved, Ray is wondering if this is the best decision for his company right now?
-What Ray may not be considering is economies of scale.
-With his building being bigger, the duration of the project longer, and the fixed fees being the same, he can benefit from the efficiencies that his Design-Builder will experience, which will lower the square footage cost.
+What Ray may not be considering is economies of scale in construction.
+With his building being bigger, the duration of the project longer, and the fixed fees being the same, he can benefit from the efficiencies that his Design-Builder will pass through, which will lower the square footage cost.

 Precast Concrete Wall Panel Options for Construction Efficiency